Rescue and recovery effort after the September 11 attacks on the World Trade Center: Organization

 The Federal Emergency Management Agency (FEMA), the United States Army Corps of Engineers, the Occupational Safety and Health Administration (OSHA), and the New York City Office of Emergency Management (OEM) provided support.
 Forestry incident management teams (IMTs) also provided support beginning in the days after the attacks to help manage operations.

 A nearby Burger King restaurant was used as a center for police operations.
-Given that workers worked at the site, or The Pile, for shifts as long as twelve hours, a specific culture developed at the site, leading to workers developing their own argot.
+Given that workers worked at the site, or The Pile, for shifts as long as twelve hours, a specific culture developed at the site, leading to workers developing their own jargon.

 Debris removal

 "The Pile" was the term coined by the rescue workers to describe the 1.8 million tons of wreckage left from the collapse of the World Trade Center.
 They avoided the use of "ground zero", which describes the epicenter of a bomb explosion.

 Numerous volunteers organized to form "bucket brigades", which passed 5-gallon buckets full of debris down a line to investigators, who sifted through the debris in search of evidence and human remains.
 Ironworkers helped cut up steel beams into more manageable sizes for removal.
 Much of the debris was hauled off to the Fresh Kills Landfill on Staten Island where it was further searched and sorted.

 According to The New York Times, by September 24, 2001, more than 100,000 tons of debris had been removed from the site.
 Some structural engineers have criticized the decision to recycle the steel from the buildings before it could be analyzed as part of the post-collapse investigation.